 Cold drinks, sandwiches, and snacks are available in vending machines located in the Student Lounge.
 Microwave ovens and other dining facilities are provided.
+A courtesy telephone and wireless internet access is also available in the Student Lounge area.

-TCL Bookstore 843-525-8303 The TCL Bookstore stocks required textbooks, reference books, school supplies and novelty products including clothing, tote bags, backpacks, and various other TCL logo items.
+TCL Bookstore 843-525-8303

+The TCL Bookstore stocks required textbooks, reference books, school supplies and novelty products including clothing, tote bags, backpacks, and various other TCL logo items.
 The cost of books and supplies is not included in registration or other fees.
 The Bookstore is open Monday through Thursday from 8:00 a.m. to 5:30 p.m., and Friday from 8:00 a.m. to 4:30 p.m.
 The Bookstore conducts a book buy-back, based on current need, each term during final exams.